bedus-creation/bemo/README.md

 - explanation
 ```

-A `tickets_classifications` table has been added to store AI classification results.
-This allows us to reference the original AI-generated classifications at any time, even if a user later overrides the ticket’s category.
-The current category of a ticket continues to be stored in the ticket_category_id column of the `tickets` table.
+A `tickets_classifications` table stores AI classification results, allowing reference to original AI predictions even if a user later updates the ticket’s category.
+The `ticket_category_id` column in `tickets` continues to store the current category.

-2. **Code structure & Design Patterns**
+### **Code Structure & Design Patterns**

-* **MVC Pattern:** For simplicity, I’ve kept to a minimal MVC structure.
-In larger projects, the codebase can be organized using DDD (Domain-Driven Design) or another domain-oriented structure for better scalability.
+- **MVC Pattern:** For simplicity, a minimal MVC structure is used.
+For larger projects, a domain-driven design (DDD) or similar approach could improve scalability.
-* **Query Object**: A simple query object class `App\Queries\TicketListQuery.php` is used to handle ticket filtering and sorting.
-While I generally prefer a more structured approach—such as the [repository pattern](https://github.com/andersao/l5-repository/tree/master) with criteria for filtering, transformers for response formatting, and caching for performance—I kept it minimal here by sticking to a straightforward query object for simplicity.
+- **Query Object:** `App\Queries\TicketListQuery.php` handles ticket filtering and sorting.
+While I usually prefer the repository pattern with criteria, transformers, and caching, a simple query object is used here for brevity and clarity.

+### **Ticket Classification & Rate Limited**

-3. Ticket Classification: [OpenAI’s Structured JSON Response](https://platform.openai.com/docs/guides/structured-outputs) API is used to classify tickets.
-Rate limiting is applied in `app/Jobs/TicketClassifierJob.php`, allowing up to 100 jobs per minute.
-Jobs
+- OpenAI’s [Structured JSON Response API](https://platform.openai.com/docs/guides/structured-outputs) is used for classification.
+- Rate limiting is applied in `app/Jobs/TicketClassifierJob.php` (up to 100 jobs/minute).
-   are configured with unlimited retries if they don’t process, but in case of exceptions (e.g., OpenAI rate limit errors), retries are limited to 3 attempts.
+- Jobs have unlimited retries for processing failures, but exceptions like rate limit errors have a max of 3 retries.
-4. CSV Export: Core PHP functions like `fputcsv()` and `fopen()` are used to export tickets to CSV.
-To avoid memory issues, [Laravel’s chunkById()](https://janostlund.com/2021-12-26/eloquent-cursor-vs-chunk) method is applied for batch processing.
-The export has
+- Keeps the manual value in `tickets` table, and saves all the AI value including category in `ticket_classifications` table

+### Seeders

+* Have implemented factories for all the classes
+* And Tickets seeder with 30 tickets and also options to seed 1 million tickets to test large file exports.

+### **CSV Export**

+- Core PHP functions (`fputcsv()` and `fopen()`) are used.
+- Laravel’s `chunkById()` handles large datasets to avoid memory issues.
-   been tested with 1 million tickets and works reliably.
+- Tested with 1 million tickets successfully.

+### **PHPUnit**

-5. PHPUnit: Backend tests achieve ~100% coverage, except for a few unused classes.
+- Backend tests cover ~100%, excluding a few unused classes.

+### **PHPStan**

-6. PHPStan: Static analysis is enforced with **PHPStan at level 5**, which provides a good balance between catching errors and managing complexity.
+- Static analysis enforced at **level 5**, balancing error detection with manageable complexity.

-7. Frontend
-* BEM: BEM is used for CSS naming conventions.
-While I usually work with TailwindCSS, I experimented with BEM here.
-Responsiveness and dark theme support could be improved.
-* Options API: The project uses Vue’s Options API.
-A simple composable (useHttp) handles network requests and API errors.
-* Live Validation (FormJS): I built a custom package (formjs) that works with Yup for real-time form validation.
-This package is already in use across several production projects at my company.
+### **Frontend**

+- **BEM:** Used for CSS naming; responsiveness and dark theme support can be improved, TailwindCss can be used to make responsive and dark theme more easily
+- **Vue Options API:** Options api used to build component, Compositions API, Composables can be good alternatives to break down components more easily.
+- **Live Validation:** A package `formjs` by myself integrated with Yup to provide real-time validation, already used in production projects.
+- **Dashboard**: Dashboard is build using ChartJs.
+- **Dark Theme**: Base variable is defined for dark theme and light theme, and all colors are defined using those CSS variables.

-### Optimizations (Future Improvements):
+### Optimizations (Future Improvements)

-* Throttle requests for ticket search.
+- Throttle requests for ticket search.
-* Improve component/composable structure (currently a bit difficult with Options API; mixins exist but aren’t ideal).
+- Refactor components and composables for better structure (Options API currently relies on mixins).
-* Enhance a dark theme color scheme.
+- Enhance dark theme colors and overall design.
-* Add proper responsiveness across devices.
+- Improve responsiveness across devices.

 ### Some screenshots